anniegiang/fab-client/README.md

 ## Disclaimer

+- Actions that cost points in the originl app will also cost points in this client. (ex: it cost points to open new messages and send messages.)
-- Zero data is collected and stored.
+- Zero data is collected.
+All data is stored on the user's local machine.
-- The developer does not intend to make a profit.
+- The developer has no intention to make a profit.
+- The developer is not responsible for any loss or damages.